kanishka-linux/kawaii-player/README.md

 8. System Tray Support (Current tray icon is temporary which may change in future).

-9. Proper MPRIS2 support and integration with sound menu applet.
+9. MPRIS2 support and integration with sound menu applet.

 10. Custom Playlist and queueing support.